When India's second COVID wave crashed into the spring of 2021, the numbers alone were hard to absorb.

 SmartAID's contribution looked different but belonged to the same pattern.

-Its current mission still emphasizes technology, partnerships, and operational support in humanitarian settings.
-Contemporary reporting from 2021 shows that in India this meant moving oxygen concentrators through partners including DHL, Indian logistics firms, and local charitable networks.
+Its mission emphasizes technology, partnerships, and operational support in humanitarian settings.
+Reporting from 2021 shows that in India this meant moving oxygen concentrators through partners including DHL, Indian logistics firms, and local charitable networks.
 The headline number, 3,800 concentrators, was impressive, but the better point is that SmartAID aimed at places that could easily be missed by more glamorous aid flows: rural clinics, smaller hospitals, and community health centers.

-This was not just aid as shipment.
-It was aid as distribution design.
+This was aid as shipment and distribution design.

 Who gets the equipment?
 Who installs it?
 Who keeps it useful after the first wave of publicity ends?
 Those are the questions serious relief work has to answer.